-- SEC.
-6. Secretariat There shall be a Peace Commission Secretariat, headed by an Executive Director which shall provide all the necessary administrative and technical support to the Commission on Peace. - SEC.
-7. Powers and Functions of the Commission - The Commission on Peace shall have the following powers and functions. - 1.
-Formulate policies, programs, guidelines, plans and provide direction in the implementation of the government's peace process; - 2.
-Conduct continuing consultations and dialogues with various sectors of the citizenry towards ensuring people's direct participation in the government's peace process; - 3.
-Submit an annual report to both Houses of Congress on the process and implementation of people's recommendations resulting from consultation and dialogue; - 4.
-Request the assistance of the departments, agencies, including government-owned or controlled corporations in the efficient and effective implementation of the peace process; - 5.
-Perform such other functions as well as exercise such powers as may be delegated or assigned by the President. - SEC.
-8. Citizen's Participation The State recognizes the vital role of civil society in the comprehensive peace process.
-Citizen's participation's in the peace process shall be welcomed, enhanced and protected.
-Mechanisms for this include the basic sector's peace agenda, peace consultations, citizen third-parties in the peace talks and community-based peace initiatives including peace zones. - SEC.
-9. Transparency and Accountability The President and the administrative structure for carrying on the peace process shall pursue a policy of transparency and accountability subject to the confidentiality requirements of peace negotiations. - SEC.
-10. Abolition, Transfer of Assets and Personnel All agencies involved in the implementation of the Six paths to peace stated herein such as the Office of the Presidential Adviser on the Peace Process (OPAPP) created under Executive No. 125, the National Program for Unification and Development Council (NPUDC) created under Executive Order No. 152 and the National Peace

-Forum (NPF) created under Executive Order No. 115 and the Government of the Republic of the Philippines (GRP) panels are hereby abolished.
+SEC.
+6. Secretariat - There shall be a Peace Commission Secretariat, 1 headed by an Executive Director which shall provide all the necessary 2 administrative and technical support to the Commission on Peace.
+3

+Powers and Functions of the Commission - The SEC.
+7. 4 Commission on Peace shall have the following powers and functions.
+5

+1. Formulate policies, programs, guidelines, plans and provide direction in the implementation of the government's peace process; 7

+2. Conduct continuing consultations and dialogues with various sectors of 8 the citizenry towards ensuring people's direct participation in the government's 9 peace process; 10

+3. Submit an annual report to both Houses of Congress on the process 11 and implementation of people's recommendations resulting from consultation 12 and dialogue; 13

+4. Request the assistance of the departments, agencies, including 14 government-owned or controlled corporations in the efficient and effective 15 implementation of the peace process; 16

+17 5.
+Perform such other functions as well as exercise such powers as may be delegated or assigned by the President.
+18

+SEC.
+8. Citizen Participation - The State recognizes the vital role of 19 civil society in the comprehensive peace process.
+Citizen participation in the 20 peace process shall be welcomed, enhanced and protected.
+Mechanisms for this 21 include the basic sector's peace agenda, peace consultations, citizen third-parties 22 in the peace talks and community-based peace initiatives including peace zones.
+23

+SEC.
+9. Transparency and Accountability - The President and the 24 administrative structure for carrying on the peace process shall pursue a policy of 25 transparency and accountability subject to the confidentiality requirements of 26 peace negotiations.
+27

+SEC.
+10. Abolition, Transfer of Assets and Personnel - All agencies 28 involved in the implementation of the Six paths to peace stated herein such as 29 the Office of the Presidential Adviser on the Peace Process (OPAPP) created 30 31 under Executive No. 125 s.
+1993, as amended by Executive Order No. 3 s.
+2001, the National Program for Unification and Development Council (NPUDC) created 32 33 under Executive Order No. 152 and the National Peace Forum (NPF) created under Executive Order No. 115 s.
+1999 and the Government Peace Negotiating Panels (GPNPs) are hereby abolished.